pkardas/notes/books/go/notes.md

 Any time you are reading from a channel that might be closed, use the comma ok idiom to ensure that the chanel is stil open.

-`select` - teh control structure for concurrency in Go, solves _starvation_ problem.
+`select` - the control structure for concurrency in Go, solves _starvation_ problem.
 Checks if any of its cases can be processed, the deadlock is avoided.
 Select is often embedded within a for-loop.

 Concurrency practices and patterns: